-The goal of Marketing Analytics course is to provide students with the basic knowledge and skills required to design, develop and implement in practice data analysis tools, optimization methods, descriptive and predictive analytics, data mining, visualization, and data-driven evidence-based decision-making models for marketing and revenue management problems.
-At the methodological level, students will acquire analytical problem solving skills in various statistical methods and tools to analyze events (descriptive analytics), the development of models to predict future trends and behaviors (predictive analytics) and the development optimization models (prescriptive analytics).
-At the technological level, students will be exposed to technologies for collecting, slicing and dicing marketing data as well as the fundamentals for big data technologies.
-At the practical application level, students will be exposed to various problem settings such as:
+The goal of Marketing Analytics course is to provide students with the basic knowledge and skills required to design, develop, and implement in practice data analysis tools, optimization methods, descriptive and predictive analytics, and data-driven decision-making models for marketing and revenue management problems.
+At the methodological level, students will acquire analytical problem-solving skills in various machine learning methods to analyze data (descriptive analytics), to develop models that predict future trends and behaviors (predictive analytics), to develop models for identifying patterns, rules, and clusters, and to develop optimization models (prescriptive analytics).
+The students will be exposed to various software tools as well as they will learn how to write Python scripts for analyzing, cleaning, slicing and dicing marketing data.